guido-visser/vMix-M5Stick-Tally-Light/README.md

 * ⚡  Dark Web UI
 * ⚡  Ability to adjust the brightness (either on the stick itself, or via the Web UI)
 * ⚡  Battery indicator
+* ⚡  Landscape & Portrait mode using accelerometer
+* ⚡  Change tally number input on the fly.
+On the tally input number screen, double click the BTN39 to increase the number.
+Long click for reset to 1

 ---
 ## Getting started: Uploading the code to the stick